-In 2020, total expenses related to our Covid-19 measures amounted to Php903 million.
+Total expenses related to our Covid-19 measures amounted to Php942 million and Php903 million for the years ended December 31, 2021 and 2020, respectively.

 Sun Prepaid Rebranding to Smart Prepaid

 On October 21, 2020, Smart and DMPI entered into a Rebranding Agreement wherein Sun Prepaid subscribers were rebranded as Smart Prepaid subscribers.
 The brand consolidation under Smart aims to capitalize on Smart's robust mobile data network to provide superior mobile data experience to all Sun subscribers and achieve cost efficiency in brand management.